-This Information Circular is furnished in connection with the solicitation of proxies by the management of Artis for use at the Meeting to be held at the Del Crewson Conference Centre, 360 Main Street in Winnipeg, Manitoba, on Thursday, the 13th day of June, 2019, at 11:00 a.m.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of Artis for use at the Meeting, which will be held at the Del Crewson Conference Centre, 360 Main Street in Winnipeg, Manitoba, on Thursday, the 24th day of September, 2020, at 11:00 a.m.
 CT, and any adjournment thereof.